 Summer residency (in Carroll Hall, UNC-Chapel Hill)

 Following the first year of instruction, students attend a weeklong residency (Monday-Friday) in May.
-Students receive an immersion in various forms of multimedia storytelling and how they work together to create a cohesive package.
-Highlights of the program include:
+Students receive insight about various forms of multimedia storytelling and how they work together to create a cohesive package.
+Leadership and management training are also included.

 - Leadership training with a focus on the digital media environment.